-Stock Keeping Units help to maintain inventory records up to date, which in turn enables you to maximize profits and achieve the business goal.
+In short, stock-keeping units help to maintain inventory records up to date, which in turn enables you to maximize profits and achieve the business goal.

 The customer service teams and physical-store sales teams can quickly locate the products for which queries have been brought up by the customers.

-SKUs and Barcodes are similar.
+Both are similar.
 Just that the SKUs are interpretable by humans, whereas barcodes require a scanner.

-SKUs of a product group having the same characteristics will have the same SKU, whereas Serial Numbers are unique for each product.
+In short, SKUs of a product group having the same characteristics will have the same SKU, whereas Serial Numbers are unique for each product.

 In order to create a SKU,

-Step 1: Identify product characteristics/attributes that you wish to track (Say, Colour, Size, Gender, Material, etc.)
+1st step: Identify product characteristics/attributes that you wish to track (Say, Colour, Size, Gender, Material, etc.)

-Step 2: Assign an alpha-numeric code to each characteristic
+2nd step: Assign an alpha-numeric code to each characteristic

-Step 3: Link all such codes in a series, and you are done!
+3rd step: Link all such codes in a series, and you are done!